 - influencing university policy toward embracing and institutionalizing the globalization of UTSA curriculum, faculty, and student body.

 International Student Services

 Support and assistance are provided to all international students before and after their arrival at UTSA.
-International Student Services (ISS) conducts orientation program, workshops, and presentations to help new and current international students understand the federal regulations governing their stay and to inform them about services available at other UTSA offices.
-ISS advisors assist students with maintaining proper status with the U.S. Citizenship and Immigration Services and the Student and Exchange Visitor Information System (SEVIS).
-Visa information, forms, and advice are available at http://international.utsa.edu/iss.
+International Student Services conducts orientation for all new students, workshops for continuing students, and regularly hosts presentations for campus students, faculty, and staff in an effort to update the campus on the federal regulations governing international student visas.
+ISS advisors assist students with maintaining their status with the Department of Homeland Security, U.S. Citizenship and Immigration Services, and the Student and Exchange Visitor Information System (SEVIS).
+Visa information, forms, and advice are available at http://international.utsa.edu/iss/.